nicohiggs/football_annotations/README.md

 ![alt text](uncertain_csv_example.png)

 Even if in one video you have many plays you are uncertain of that is fine.
-Just make sure to mark which ones and let me know so I can go back and fill them in (i.e. set the `status` column in the video_listings google sheet to "uncertain plays" and upload your completed .csv that has uncertain plays labelled as "nico" to the updated_csvs folder so that I know which plays to double check for you).
+Just make sure to mark the plays you are uncertain of and let me know so I can go back and fill them in (i.e. set the `status` column in the video_listings google sheet to "uncertain plays" and upload your completed .csv that has uncertain plays labelled as "nico" to the updated_csvs folder so that I know which plays to double check for you).

 # Software

 So far these annotations have been a very manual process for myself.
 I have been using VLC to watch the videos at 1.5-2x speed and then when I think the ball is about to be snapped I pause the video and start advancing it frame-by-frame until I think I have reached when the ball is snapped and then I jot down the frame number from the frame counter at the bottom of the video.
 I usually have the .csv file open in a spreadsheet program like LibreOffice Calc to update the .csv.

 If you have or know of some better video annotation software then do not hesitate to let me know.
-I am simply trying to use the most lightweight setup I can.